WuphonsReach/BeggarsDiplomacy/README.md

 - The town armorer now sells a larger quantity of body armor.
 This makes it easier to find that chest piece that you wanted.
 Being able to afford it is a different problem.
 - The town weaponsmith now sells a larger quantity of various weapons.
 - The town stables now sell more horses.
 This makes it easier to find the type / quality of horse that you want.
+- The minimum amount of renown per battle is now 1 (up from zero).
+This makes it slightly easier to maintain a higher renown against the renown decay.

 ### Experiments

 - Increase the distance for bandits to join in on a battle.
 - Treaty lengths are now three times as long (60 days per level instead of 20 days).
 This should result in a bit more stability in Caladria.
 - Lower the chance that lords will build fief improvements by factor of 10.
 The goal is that lords will not have completely built out a fief before the player takes over.
 There may be a need to experiment with how long improvements take to build.
+- Lords now wait at least 7 days (was 3 days) between courtship attempts.
+This should result in a longer time before all of Caladria's eligible folks are married off.

 ### Balance (Towns)